 “What happened, Karen?”

 “Christian walked up behind Cathy McCall and tapped her on the shoulder, seeing a man named Borya Volkov.
-He told her he could not see due to his concussion and asked for her name.
+He told her he could not see who she was due to a concussion and asked for her name.
 They talked, then she went back to work, and Christian feels like she bought the whole story.”

-“He could have scanned Christians memories and saw that was a lie.”
+“He could have scanned Christians memories and saw that he was a lying.”

 “Maybe.”